wambua-iv/my-learning-notes/Kubernetes/K8s intro.md

 => __controller managers__
 	- are components of the control plane node running controllers or operator processes to regulate the state of the Kubernetes cluster
+	- Detect node failures and updates the etcd node status
+		- - **Node Controller** waits **`node-monitor-grace-period`** (default: 40 seconds).- If no heartbeat is received within that period:
+	    - It marks the Node as `NotReady`.
+	    - It may trigger **eviction** of pods if the node remains down for the duration of:
+        - `pod-eviction-timeout` (default: 5 minutes)
+	- Kubelets on each node periodically send heartbeats to the API server

 => __Key-value data store__
 	- [etcd](https://etcd.io) is an open source project under the [Cloud Native Computing Foundation](https://www.cncf.io) (CNCF). etcd is a strongly consistent, distributed key-value data store used to persist a Kubernetes cluster's state